Irritable Bowel Syndrome (IBS)

 What is IBS?

 IBS is a common though uncomfortable disorder of the colon or lower bowel.
 While the basic cause of IBS is unknown, researchers have found that the colon muscle in people with IBS contracts more readily than in people without IBS.
+Also, patients with IBS have a lower tolerance for pain.
 A number of factors can "trigger" IBS, including certain foods, medicines, and emotional stress.
 Some research has suggested that excess bacteria in the GI tract may contribute to symptoms.

 The good news is that IBS is not a life-threatening condition.
 IBS does not make a person more likely to develop other colon conditions, such as colitis, Crohn's disease, or colon cancer.
 Yet, IBS can be frustrating because it can come and go throughout life.